 We also work closely with the Department of Health to conduct contact tracing within the facility when any staff or inmate is confirmed positive for COVID-19 by testing.

-What precautions are you taking for the health of inmates?
 We are taking a number of steps to do everything we can to prevent COVID-19 from coming into facilities while also adapting our operations with the belief that there’s a chance it might already be in a facility.
 Every person entering any DOC facility has a mandatory screening for existing symptoms and recent travel.
 Those who are experiencing certain symptoms identified by health experts are required to go home.
 They cannot return until they are cleared by a doctor.
 In particular, the facilities are screening all staff.
 If staff have traveled to a level 3 Travel Health Notice country, they must stay home for 14 days from the time they left an area with a widespread, ongoing community spread and practice social distancing.
 Additionally, staff must also be sent home if they are experiencing a new, acute condition within the last 14 days such as fever, cough, and/or shortness of breath.
 We are also implementing processes to limit admissions to only certain facilities and are implementing intensified screening, observation, and isolation protocols for new intakes.

 We have also installed new hand-washing stations at the entrances to each facility.
 Every person entering the facility is required to wash their hands immediately when they enter.
 Additionally, MINNCOR produced new sanitizing stations that have been placed at strategic points throughout facilities to avoid cross-contamination between separate units.
 We have also distributed additional soap so every inmate can wash their hands frequently.